usmanovs/Salesforce-Interview-Handbook/questions/ChrisH.md

 > Looking at the Salesforce reddit community many Salesforce professionals, particularly developers, abhor working with recruiters.
 Why is there such a trust and communication gap?

 I’m guessing most Salesforce professionals get their time wasted by recruiters who don’t know how to find the right match between skill set and position.
-Every recruiter should come into the conversation very humility and honesty if they don’t know what they’re looking for and explain the situation to the candidate.
+Every recruiter should come into the conversation with humility and honesty if they don’t know what they’re looking for and explain the situation to the candidate.

 > What is the most common mistake that developers make in their interactions with recruiters?